rokath/tip/docs/TipUserManual.md

 * We take the first N bytes of some sample data and move that window in 1-byte steps over the sample data and build a histogram over all found pattern and their occurances count.
 * The same is done with all smaller pattern sizes, ergo N, ..., 3, 2.
 Not interesting are 1-byte patterns, because their replacement by an ID gives no compression effect.
 * The most often occuring pattern are sorted by descending size and are used to create the file `idTable.c`.
+* It is matter of optimization, how many primary and secondary pattern IDs are used for a given set of data.
+Also the ID table size could be limited.6

 ###  3.2. <a id='id-table-generation-questions'></a>ID Table Generation Questions